About Marlene Taylor-Crawford

 Education

 Marlene has a Bachelor of Arts in Psychology from the City University of New York, York College, a Master of Science in School Counseling from the City University of New York, Hunter College, a Master of Science in Educational Leadership and Human Services from Nova Southeastern University, and an Educational Specialist Degree in Instructional Leadership from Nova Southeastern University.
-Marlene Taylor-Crawford has a Bachelor of Arts in Psychology from the City University of New York, York College, Master of Science in School Counseling from the City University of New York, Hunter College, Master of Science in Educational Leadership and Human Services from Nova Southeastern University, and an Educational Specialist Degree in Instructional Leadership from Nova Southeastern University.
+Marlene completed numerous classes from the University of Georgia Carl Vinson Institute of Government.

 Family

-Marlene Taylor-Crawford is proud of her African Caribbean American heritage.
-She is the daughter of a Cuban father and Jamaican mother.
-She is a wife, mother and grandmother.
+Marlene Taylor-Crawford is proud of her African Caribbean Latin American heritage.
+She is the daughter of a Cuban father (U.S. Army Veteran) and Jamaican mother.
+She is the wife of a U.S. Navy Veteran, mother and grandmother.

 “A people without the knowledge of their past history, origin and culture is like a tree without roots."